OGRECave/ogre/Docs/src/instancing.md

 @par Q: How do I find how many weights per vertices is using my model?

 A: The quickest way is by looking at the type of Ogre::VES_BLEND_WEIGHTS, where `VET_FLOAT<N>` means N weights.

-[^7]: Whether it is actually faster than HW VTF depends on the GPU architecture

 [^8]: In theory all other techniques could implement custom parameters but for performance reasons only HW VTF is well suited to implement it.
       Though it yet remains to be seen whether it should be passed to the shader through the VTF, or through additional TEXCOORDs.